Key takeaways:

 - Vehicles

-How to Remove a UCC Lien
+How to remove a UCC lien

 The first step to removing a UCC lien is to pay off the loan.
 Once the loan has been satisfied, lenders must release the collateral.
-To do so, the lender will file a UCC-3 financing statement amendment which removes the UCC lien.
-If the borrower is struggling to remove a UCC lien, then the borrower can submit a letter to the lienholder.
+To do so, the lender will file a UCC-3 financing statement amendment, which removes the UCC lien.

-A borrower can also swear an oath of full payment with the Secretary of State’s office.
-The state will then remove the UCC lien.
 Lying about UCC liens can result in specific penalties, including fines or jail time, so be sure the loan has been paid in full before going this route.

-How to Check for UCC Liens
+How to check for a UCC lien

 - Check your loan agreement to determine whether you authorized the company to file a lien.
 You may have also been provided a copy of a UCC-1 financing statement, which should contain a description of the asset it is secured by.